Effective mass theorems with Bloch modes crossings: Two microlocal analysis

-\end{enumerate} In both Heisenberg equations, the initial datum is constructed as in Remark~\ref{rem:M0}, solely in terms of the sequence $(\psi^\eps_0)$. \end{theorem}

 \begin{remark} Note that, even in Case (2), it can happen that the modes interact above the crossing, if they were doing so at time $t=0$.
-We show in Section~\ref{sec:example} that this can happen. \end{remark}
+Corollary~\ref{cor:titi} provides examples of such initial data. \end{remark}

 The proof of Theorem~~\ref{theo:2mic2} is the subject of Section~\ref{sec:proof2}.